fmartingr/games-screenshot-manager/README.md

 # Fetch and sort all Steam screenshots into ./Output
 games-screenshot-manager -provider steam -output-path ./Output

+# Like the one above but it'll download all header images for the games
+games-screenshot-manager -provider steam -output-path ./Output -download-covers

 # Perform a dry run (see what's gonna get copied where)
 games-screenshot-mananger -provider steam -dry-run